Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Track these metrics monthly to know whether your AI SDR tool is working.

 - Meeting show rate.
-Percentage of booked meetings where the prospect actually shows up.
-If this is below 70%, your qualification is too loose.
+The share of booked meetings where the prospect actually shows up.
+If a large portion no-show, your qualification is too loose.

-- Pipeline generated per dollar spent.
+- Pipeline generated per unit of outbound spend.
 Attributed pipeline value divided by total outbound cost.
 This is the metric your CEO cares about.

 - Time to first meeting.
 How quickly the tool produces its first qualified meeting from setup.
-With GTM Bud, most users see their first meeting within the first campaign cycle — typically 2-4 weeks from launch.
+With GTM Bud, most users see their first meeting within the first campaign cycle.

-Compare these against the benchmarks from your industry.
-Gartner’s B2B buying research shows that the average B2B deal now involves 6-10 decision makers, so factor in that not every meeting converts to pipeline immediately.
+Compare these against benchmarks from your own industry.
+Gartner’s B2B buying research shows the average B2B deal now involves six to ten decision makers, so factor in that not every meeting converts to pipeline immediately.

 Frequently asked questions about AI SDR vs human SDR